 Based on our current business plan, we believe that our existing cash resources will be sufficient to meet our capital requirements and fund our operations for at least the next 12 months from the issuance of this Annual Report.
-If these sources are insufficient to satisfy our liquidity requirements, we may seek to sell additional common or preferred equity or debt securities, or enter into a new credit facility.
-In December 2020, we entered into an Equity Distribution Agreement (the "Equity Agreement") with Piper Sandler & Co (the "Agent") in connection with the establishment of an at-the-market offering program under which we may sell up to an aggregate of \$50.0 million of shares of our common stock, from time to time through the Agent, as sales agent.
-No sales were made under the Equity Agreement during the years ended December 31, 2021 or 2020.
+If these sources are insufficient to satisfy our liquidity requirements, we may seek to sell common or preferred equity or debt securities, or enter into a new credit facility.
+In December 2020, we entered into an Equity Distribution Agreement (the "Equity Agreement") with Piper Sandler & Co (the "Agent") in connection with the establishment of an at-the-market offering program under which we may sell up to an aggregate of \$50.0 million of shares of our common stock, from time to time through the Agent as sales agent.
+No sales were made under the Equity Agreement during the years ended December 31, 2022, 2021 or 2020.
 If we raise additional funds by issuing equity or equity-linked securities, our stockholders would experience dilution and any new equity securities could have rights, preferences and privileges superior to those of holders of our common stock.
 Debt financing, if available, may involve covenants restricting our operations or our ability to incur additional debt.
-We cannot be assured that additional equity, equity-linked or debt financing will be available on terms favorable to us or our stockholders, or at all, including because of market volatility following the COVID-19 pandemic.
-If we are unable to obtain adequate financing, we may be required to delay the development, commercialization and marketing of our products.
+We cannot be assured that additional equity, equity-linked or debt financing will be available on terms favorable to us or our stockholders, or at all, including as a result of market volatility resulting from the COVID-19 pandemic, inflationary pressures, geopolitical conflict or other factors.
+If we are unable to obtain adequate financing, we may be required to delay or reduce the current development, commercialization and marketing plans for our products.